Canon 5D Mark III vs Hasselblad X1D

-The Canon EOS 5D Mark III and the Hasselblad X1D-50c are two professional cameras that were announced, respectively, in March 2012 and June 2016.
+The Canon EOS 5D Mark III and the Hasselblad X1D-50c are two professional cameras that were officially introduced, respectively, in March 2012 and June 2016.
 The 5D Mark III is a DSLR, while the X1D is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5D Mark III) and a medium format sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Hasselblad provides 51.3 MP.
+The cameras are based on a full frame (5D Mark III) and a medium format (X1D) sensor.
+The Canon has a resolution of 22.1 megapixels, whereas the Hasselblad provides 51.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is notably smaller (17 percent) than the Canon 5D Mark III.
 Moreover, the X1D is markedly lighter (24 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 5D Mark III||152 mm||116 mm||76 mm||950 g||950||Y||Mar 2012||3,499||ebay.com|